 I continued to apply for jobs, but the despair was deepening.
 Out of the blue one day, I was invited to attend a meeting for a new social justice initiative that was being launched in the neighborhood.
 At the time, my political activism was mostly passive, just venting from the sidelines.
 I was reluctant to participate, leaving the task to others.
 But with only time on my hands, I forced myself out of a cocoon.
 That one meeting morphed into a study group, which became a coalition that eventually changed a policy benefiting millions of hard-working families.
 Along the way, I testified at the State Assembly, lobbied Members of Congress, joined the Los Angeles Mayor’s task force, and proudly took part in a bill signing ceremony with the Governor of California.
 I didn’t get paid a dime for my efforts, but it remains the most impactful accomplishment of my life.
 With a new buoyancy and a story to tell, I reemerged into a world of purpose.

-The career wilderness is a lonely place to be.
+Losing your career is a lonely place to be.
 When I struggled to find my way out, I felt despair and shame, both of which can be debilitating.
 During this gloomy passage, I longed for someone to guide me who understood the experience of aging out of a profession and could shed a light on the journey.
 More than anything, I needed hope.

 A light finally arrived one spring afternoon.
 I was having lunch with a friend at an Italian restaurant near the beach.
 As my friend casually described a new coaching training he’d just enrolled in, I had an epiphany.
 In that moment eating pasta primavera, I suddenly knew how to steer my professional life.
 I’d become a Career Coach guiding people their own mid-life work transitions.
 That hard-earned revelation would require becoming a student again and going back to school.
 During my training, I was one of the oldest among my cohorts, and also the very first to complete the necessary hours to receive my accreditation as a Professional Coach.
 Once finding the path, I was unstoppable.